folajindayo/airdrop-checker/README.md

 - Impact scoring and recommendations

 **Access:** Available in dashboard and portfolio pages

-### Protocol Insights
-Uncover which protocol categories are boosting your eligibility:
-- Focus area scoring with actionable recommendations
-- Protocol-by-protocol breakdowns with interaction depth
-- Timeline feed of the latest onchain touchpoints
-- Monthly trend summaries highlighting growth or drop-offs

-**Access:** `/portfolio` → Insights tab

 ### DeFi Positions Tracker
 Track your DeFi positions across all protocols: